 The Open Space Authority has conserved over 28,000 acres of open space for its natural resources such as habitat, water, recreation, and agriculture.
 To implement the land protection goals in the Santa Clara Valley Greenprint, we work with willing landowners to permanently protect open space.
 The Authority can purchase a property outright, accept donations of land, or place a conservation easement on a property, which allows the landowner to retain ownership and enjoyment of the land while limiting development on it forever.
-The Open Space Authority is accredited by the Land Trust Alliance, which assures that our work meets the best practices and standards for professional land conservation.
 Our staff takes pride in working collaboratively with landowners to protect our open spaces.
 Learn more about our land conservation process.

 The first preserve we opened comprises of majestic oak woodlands, rolling grasslands and chaparral communities.
 It is a key watershed shelter for Penitencia Creek and houses protected wildlife species such as the red-legged frog and golden eagle.
 The preserve has over 10 miles of trails and is part of the Bay Area Ridge Trail.

 Our largest preserve, with over 12 miles of trails, including an ADA accessible paved loop trail around the meadow.
 Visitors can see spectacular views of the Diablo Range and Mt.
 Hamilton as well as native oaks, creekside habitats, and Western pond turtles during docent-led hikes to Hidden Lake.

 Coyote Valley is full of conservation values including a rich cultural history, valuable water resources, exceptional recreational opportunities, farm and ranchland, and a critical wildlife corridor.
 It has 328 acres of serpentine rock outcroppings, oak savannas, and beautiful views of the valley.